 A compact piece of strength training equipment that combines the best parts of resistance bands and barbells into one.

 Because of its sturdy metal construction, the X3 bar can withstand significant band resistance.
-Like with the Harambe System, the X3 bar also comes with a full-scale exercise program.
+Like the Harambe System, the X3 bar also comes with a full-scale exercise program.

-Coop is a big fan of the old X3 plastic footplate, which was sturdy yet still lightweight.
+Coop is a big fan of the old X3 plastic footplate, which was sturdy yet lightweight.
 He is less fond of the new, heavier metal foot plate.
 Coop says that the ground plate for the Harambe System is dramatically better than the X3 plate.
-The only downside of this plate is that it is heavy because it is made out of the material used for body armor.
+The only downside of this plate is that it is heavy because it is made out of the same material used for body armor.

 The final point of comparison between the two products is in the bands they use.
 Coop was somewhat skeptical of each company’s claim that they use proprietary technology to create bands.
 He found that both companies use high-quality latex for their bands, and both have started moving towards smaller loops in their bands than other competitors use.